logingood/logingood.github.io/_posts/2016-05-15-bagpipe-gobgp.markdown

 As a part of our discussion about container networking, CNI and Kubernetes lets have a look to a very intersting project [BaGPipe BGP](https://github.com/Orange-OpenSource/bagpipe-bgp).

 This tool allows you to create a BGP speaker on the Linux machine that can advertise IP VPN and EVPN BGP routes, together with forwarding plane configuration.
-Implemented on Python it uses [ExaBGP](https://github.com/Exa-Networks/exabgp) code for talking on BGP protocol and own python implement libraries to manipulate Linux network namespaces, VXLAN networks and MPLS networks based on [OvS](http://openvswitch.org/).
+Implemented on Python it uses [ExaBGP](https://github.com/Exa-Networks/exabgp) code for talking on BGP protocol and own python implemented libraries to manipulate Linux network namespaces, VXLAN networks and MPLS networks based on [OvS](http://openvswitch.org/).

 One of the main peculiarities of this project is the REST API that could be used for BGP route advertisements.

 BaGPipe BGP daemon is listening by default on ```127.0.0.1:8082``` and accepts POST and GET methods with json payload.

-JSON payload format is pretty easy and straight forward:
+JSON payload format is pretty simple and straight forward:
 {% highlight golang %}
   // JSON payload struct for BaGPipe BGP type Message struct {